 Uncertain future keeps California citrus grower awake at night

-The potential loss of his life's work has kept Vince Bernard up at night, worried about whether he would be able to save his citrus farm.

-RIVERSIDE, Calif.: The potential loss of his life's work has kept Vince Bernard up at night, worried about whether he would be able to save his citrus farm.
+RIVERSIDE, California: The potential loss of his life's work has kept Vince Bernard up at night, worried about whether he would be able to save his citrus farm.

 At Bernard Ranches in Riverside, California, the citrus grower saw more than 3,000 boxes of oranges rot when the coronavirus pandemic forced schools and restaurants to close in March.
 That loss translated into US$36,000.